Xbox version tested

 The game is not without its bugbears though as on one particular boss fight I would fall through the world to my death multiple times even though there is solid ground below me.
 In one particular area, you need to make a jump, activate a power and make another jump but this seemed to be just above your jump arc.
 It took me about twenty minutes to get that one done all just to reach a floating platform above my head.

 But all these glitch problems do not take away from the beauty of the game and the shortness of it.
-The game doesn’t outstay its welcome and leaves loving hope as a character and her granddad as well who is a minor character.
+The game doesn’t outstay its welcome and leaves a lasting impression.

 All in all, this is a great game which is worth the £7.99 it costs on the Microsoft store or £7.49 on steam and the game is donating 100% of the profits to a charity that is worthwhile.
 The game was also designed with children who are fighting cancer in mind so the game is good for adults and kids alike.